Brown-cheeked fulvetta: Description

 The brown-cheeked fulvetta is a small dull coloured bird measuring 15 cm from beak to tail tip.
 The grey bill is short and weak and the upper mandible is curved.
 The genus Alcippe has the bill widest at the nostrils which are long and has a membrane overhanging it.
 The tail feathers are all nearly of the same length.
 The wings are brownish, the underside is buff and the crown is grey.
 The crown is not demarcated from the rest of the head in the nominate subspecies but in some, there is a dark stripe that begins behind the eyes and meets at the nape.
 The sexes are indistinguishable and several birds may forage in a loose flock, sometimes joining mixed-species foraging flocks.
 While foraging, they are often tit-like, dangling below branches while searching for insect prey.
 Their calls especially during dawn are loud and can be mistaken for that of a magpie robin or puff-throated babbler.

 Distribution and habitat

 The brown-cheeked fulvetta is a resident breeding bird of moist deciduous and evergreen forests particularly in the hills.
-They are distributed widely in peninsular India, with other populations to the east of the Brahmaputra river and extending into Southeast Asia. in Bangladesh, India and Southeast Asia.
+They are distributed widely in peninsular India, with other populations to the east of the Brahmaputra river and extending into Southeast Asia.